gvwilson/thirdbit/src/fiction/in-heck/index.md

 Fine—what about your clothes?
 Even if they are,
 how could you see anything if light just passed through your eyes?

-Or are you somehow hidden from sight or made unnoticeable?
+Or has something hidden you from sight or made you unnoticeable?
 Great:
-does it muffle the sound of you panting as you hurry along an overgrown path through a swamp filled with your worst nightmares?
+does it muffle the sound of you panting as you run along an overgrown path through a swamp filled with your worst nightmares?
-Does it conceal footsteps you leave in the mud, or stop branches and tall grass from swaying as you brush against them?
+Does it conceal the footsteps you leave in the mud, or stop branches and tall grass from swaying as you brush against them?

-None of this made being invisible useless, but as Maddy squelched toward the road, she realized that it wouldn't save her on its own.
+None of this made the discombobulator useless, but as Maddy squelched toward the road, she quickly realized that it wouldn't save her on its own.
+Battered or not,
-The helibot that had kidnapped her would be in the air soon if it wasn't already, and Patient was sure to send other minions after her as well.
+the helibot that had kidnapped her would be in the air soon if it wasn't already, and Patient was sure to send other minions after her as well.
 She needed to hide, and fast.